mafren-silver/mafren-supa/app/api/admin/conversations/README.md

 This API lists conversations ordered by updatedAt.
-Requires Firebase Admin envs.
+Uses Supabase.